Easy Ways to Improve Your Mental and Emotional Health

 Getting enough physical activity is an important part of maintaining your emotional wellbeing.
 Exercise boosts your mood and relieves stress, as well as reducing your risk of depression.
 You don’t have to spend time at the gym – find a form of exercise that you’ll enjoy, whether that means joining a yoga class, making regular trips to your local pool, or simply going for jogs and brisk walks.
 Aim to get at least 150 minutes of moderate exercise each week.
 There are also small ways you can fit more activity into your routine here and there, such as taking the stairs instead of elevators or getting off your bus a stop earlier than usual.

 - Keep Learning

 Learning new things and picking up new skills can give you a sense of achievement and confidence, building up your self-esteem.
 No matter how intelligent and brimming with skills you are, there’s always more to learn.
-Why not sign up for a cooking course, join a book club or start learning to play a musical instrument?
+Use the emerging freedom of lockdown to try something new When you are able, why not sign up for a cooking course, join a book club or start learning to play a musical instrument?
 Even simply visiting a museum or travelling somewhere new will help you learn new things.